Tai-Hsien/3D_Printing/README.md

 ## Step 2.
 Submit a job to 3D printer

-Once the STL file you plan to print is ready, you can import the STL files into the slicing software (i.e., Live Build DLP here).
-Please see the video below to learn the basic operation.
+Once the STL file you plan to print is ready, you can import the STL files into the slicing software (i.e., Live Build DLP).
-The video below will show you how to conduct a horizontal printing.
-There are two different types of printing direction: horizontal and vertical.
-Please see the corresponding videos below.
+There are two different types of printing directions: horizontal and vertical.
+Please see the "Additional Information" section at the end of this instruction for more details.
+In most scenarios in the graduate clinic, we will perform horizontal printing.
+Please see the video below, which showing you how to conduct horizontal printing.

 <!--[![Watch the video](https://img.youtube.com/vi/LoksWepIKGk/default.jpg)](https://youtu.be/LoksWepIKGk)-->